 Microsoft Corporation is one of the world’s largest technology companies, specialising in software development, computer hardware, cloud services, and other technologies.
 The company was founded on 4 April 1975 by Bill Gates and Paul Allen.
 Microsoft is renowned for its flagship products, including the Windows operating system, the Microsoft Office suite, the Bing search engine, the Azure cloud platform, Xbox gaming consoles, and various other innovations.
 It is actively expanding its initiatives in artificial intelligence, corporate solutions, and software development.
-Microsoft’s initial public offering (IPO) occurred on 13 March 1986, when its shares were listed on the NASDAQ stock exchange under the MSFT ticker.
+Microsoft’s initial public offering (IPO) took place on 13 March 1986, when its shares were listed on the NASDAQ stock exchange under the MSFT ticker.
 Today, Microsoft holds a leading position in the global technology industry.

 Images of the Microsoft Corporation nameMicrosoft’s revenue comes from three core business segments – Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 Each of these is described below: